 Living with roommates can be a good experience if you plan ahead and make mature decisions.
 Even great friends will have disagreements over lifestyles, cleaning methods, bill paying, and food sharing.
 A renting together agreement is a great way to memorialize basic rules and prevent future disagreements.
 This agreement will specify things like what days bills must be paid, who will pay for what, how long friends can stay over, if food will be shared and who cleans what when.
 Above all—good communication is the key!

 Here are questions to ask yourself before choosing roommates:

 Only live with that person if your answer is an emphatic YES.

 2. Am I willing to put up with this person's habits?

 You may be willing to accept a friend’s bad habits from afar, like not cleaning dishes, or playing loud music late at night, but do you really want to live with them?
 You can prevent problems by setting out expectations before you move in together, and use a renting together agreement.

 3. Is my schedule compatible with this person's?

 A morning person who works standard hours may not live comfortably with a night owl who prefers to stay up late and cook dinner at 3 a.m.
-Even the most considerate of roommates can be heard through thin apartment walls when they enter/leave, cook, shower and watch TV.
+Again, create and use a renting together agreement.